KeyanSong/431-2018/slides/class24/README.md

 - The [Homework Grading Appeals form](https://goo.gl/forms/G4ZZ1Fge1ZkQVKzy2) is also due Thursday 2018-12-13 at noon, if you want to make an appeal.
 See the last section of the [Syllabus](https://thomaselove.github.io/2018-431-syllabus/) for more details.
 - After you give your presentation, we hope you will fill out a [Course Evaluation](https://webapps.case.edu/courseevals/) from CWRU by their 2018-12-19 deadline.

-## Minute Paper Feedback is at http://bit.ly/431-2018-minute23-response

-Please take a look.
-I separated the comments into Project Things and Everything Else.
-About 3/4 of the class seems to feel like they are in good shape (6 or higher on the 1-10 scale) on both Project 1 and Project 2, and that's great.

 ## Getting Help

 - **Office Hours** TA office hours continue through Friday 2018-12-07. `431-help` will be open until I finish with projects on Thursday 2017-12-13.
 If you need to meet with a TA outside of office hours, arrange that through 431-help.